 Online document assembly allows your company to develop on your customers’ expectations and provide the information they need in a seamless package.
 Built-in multichannel or omnichannel features mean that your customers can receive documents in the mail, their email, as a text message, or in some cases through social media.

 It also keeps your IT department happy.
-By using online document assembly, you can reduce costs and get up to speed much faster than using a on-premise solution.
+By using this functionality, you can reduce costs and get up to speed much faster than using an on-premise solution.
 IT can also control data quality and cleanliness by setting up a ‘review and approve’ process based upon role.
 While the business department takes control of the content and layout, the IT department can focus on data integrity and control.

-Lastly, having document assembly as a step within document automation, your company can run high-volume batch jobs, such as monthly statements, invoices, annual reports and more.
+Lastly, having document assembly, your company can run high-volume batch jobs, such as monthly statements, invoices, annual reports and more.
 It becomes easy to accelerate the creation of one or more documents on-demand, such as individual statements, quotes, or certificates as a customer requests them.

 To sum up, the major difference between the two terms is that document assembly is a crucial part of the complex document automation process.
 By using the document templates and the rendering paths created via automation software, the assembly step brings together high volumes of different documents to create complete packages that meet client and industry-specific requirements.

 Jump-start your Customer Communication Request Ecrion’s 15-point buying guide, which details the top factors companies consider when selecting a Document Automation solution.